14 Weeks Pregnant

 Welcome to the second trimester!
 14 weeks pregnant marks a lot of changes—you might be feeling less nauseated, hungrier and more energetic.
 That’s because you’re embarking on what’s known as the “honeymoon phase” of pregnancy.
 Starting with pregnancy week 14, the second trimester is the time to get some exercise, get some to-do’s done and have some fun.
 Enjoy!

 How Big Is Baby at 14 Weeks?

 At 14 weeks pregnant, baby is as big as a peach, measuring 3.4 inches and weighing in at 1.5 ounces.
 Baby has almost doubled in weight in the last week or so, and keeps on growing at super-speed at week 14.

 14 Weeks Pregnant Is How Many Months?

 Many people think of pregnancy as lasting nine months, but it’s really 40 weeks long—which is why most doctors track your progress by week, not month.
-That said, 14 weeks pregnant means you’re about three months and one week pregnant.
-You’re at the beginning of your second trimester.
+That said, 14 weeks pregnant means you’re about four months pregnant.
+You have three months in the books and are at the beginning of your second trimester.

 14 Weeks Pregnant Symptoms